hbabashah/qudi-lqno/README.md

 # qudi LQNO

 This is the qudi LQNO based on ulm-qudi platform.
 It is mostly focused to perform ultrafast pulsed experiment using national instrument card.
 In addition to Qudi-ulm it consists the following features.
+This version will be working with no erros.
+For technical information you can contact hossein babashah.

 ## Added Features